 8.45 am: Just before we arrive home Eddie dashes ahead.
 When I arrive at home I just find Stella and Rooney saying good morning to each other in front of the neighbour's door, but no sign of Eddie.
 He's probably gone off to one of the many cat feeding stations around the narrow alleyways around our village to see if he can't get his share.

-Now I make the first half of breakfast for us.
+breakfast for us.
 Today it consists of some muesli with milk and some pure, freshly pressed apple juice from the apples I picked yesterday.
 Susan eats her's in bed, whilst I get the computer going, which takes a while (it's possibly as old as Mr.H's).

 9.15: I eat my breakfast in front of the computer, while checking my e-mails, news on Facebook, latest blogs and have a nose through the newspapers (on-line).
 Eddie finally returns looking rather shame-faced.
 I tell him off for disappearing and give him his breakfast.
 Susan makes the second part of breakfast consisting of 2 slices of homemade bread with homemade jam, a small cup of mocca coffee and today, because it's Sunday and our next-door neighbour Piero has given us half a dozen of fresh eggs yesterday, a soft-boiled egg.